XiangJi/CareerBoost/src/TestPlan/TestPlan.md

-### How to test Gmail?
+### How to test Gmail/ Map / Camera/ Self Drive car/ Chromebook?

-Testing is an art
+Testing is an art:

-How does user use it?
+Princple:

+Big picture (come up/ ask for multiple pieces)

+integration with other things

+Structred manner(do test cases for each part) (Camera, taking photos, image management, settings, all the angles)

+1. Ask a lots of questions!
+Come up /ask for features and test cases,
+   1. Who will be the user?
+How would user use it?
+Come up features and Test Cases( new feature and apps) to be tested design, ask for example workflow, remember, it's not decided by you, work with your interviewers
+   2. What's the boundary? how many users?
-### Draw out the system design diagram, with confirm, communication!
+2. Draw out the system design diagram, with confirm, communication!
+3. Test each parts (automation)
+4. Test plan schedule (breifly mention)

-General testing, then ask for fraigle part~
+5. General testing, then ask for fraigle part~ (Optional)

 CDN DNS

-### Example

-1. Test Case( new feature and apps) to be tested design, ask for example workflow

 ### Approarch